 Wertheimer and Laughlin found that the biggest source of uncertainty in their calculations resulted from the fairly large measurement uncertainty in the radial velocity of Proxima Centauri.
 While there were highly accurate data on the relative changes in radial velocity with respect to an Earth-bound standard from surveys searching for extrasolar planets (see “The Search for Planets Around Proxima Centauri”), the uncertainties in the absolute radial velocity measurements for this dim V-magnitude 11 red dwarf were still on the order of 200 meters per second.

-French astronomers Pierre Kervella (Unidad Mixta Internacional Franco-Chilena de Astronomía/Observatoire de Paris) and Frederic Thévenin (Observatoire de la Côte d’Azur) have recently submitted a paper for publication which addresses the question of the orbit of Proxima Centauri using new data.
-Kervella and Thévenin, along with other collaborators, had already recently published their work on the dynamics of α Centauri AB to provide the best determination of the masses of these two stars and the motion of their barycenter.
+French astronomers Pierre Kervella (Unidad Mixta Internacional Franco-Chilena de Astronomía/Observatoire de Paris), Frederic Thévenin (Observatoire de la Côte d’Azur) and Christophe Lovis (Observatoire Astronomique de l’Université de Genève) have recently submitted a paper for publication which addresses the question of the orbit of Proxima Centauri using new data.
+Kervella et al., along with other collaborators, had already recently published their work on the dynamics of α Centauri AB to provide the best determination of the masses of these two stars and the motion of their barycenter.
 For the radial velocity of Proxima Centauri, Kervella and Thévenin used a new high-precision measurement determined by the team conducting the Red-Optical Planet Survey (ROPS) of 15 nearby red dwarfs (including Proxima) which employed the UVES spectrometer on the 8.2-meter Very Large Telescope (VLT, UT2) at the European Southern Observatory’s facility at Cerro Paranal in the Chilean Andes.
-In addition to using the best available values for the parameters of this system, Kervella and Thévenin also took into account the systematic effects of convective blueshift and gravitational redshift on the radial velocity measurements of the stars in this system to derive actual space velocities.
+In addition to using the best available values for the parameters of this system, Kervella et al. also took into account the systematic effects of convective blueshift and gravitational redshift on the radial velocity measurements of the stars in this system to derive actual space velocities.

 While this result requires independent verification and will be subject to updates based on newer, more precise data that is surely to come, it does seem that Proxima Centauri is in fact bound to α Centauri A and B and is not, by chance, just passing close by these stars in about the same epoch these stars are making their closest approach to the Sun.
 With this new information in hand, dynamicist can begin to study how the interactions of these three stars may have affected the formation and subsequent evolution of any exoplanets in this system including the newly found Proxima Centauri b.